BugmakerCC/SOChecker/README.md

 ### File Description

-*static analysis* stores all the files used for program analysis.
+***static analysis*** stores all the files used for program analysis.

-The patterns of each vulnerability are described in *static analysis/patterns.md*.
+The patterns of each vulnerability are described in ***static analysis/patterns.md***.

+---
+# Evaluation
+We have publicly released a dataset comprising 897 real code snippets from *Stack Overflow*, and uploaded all experimental data to the folder ***evaluation***.
+The data is systematically organized in alignment with the research questions outlined in the evaluation section of our paper.

 ---
 # Survey